Text by CLOT Magazine

 On the more technical side, the music video uses the machine learning technique GAN (Generative Adversarial Networks / Adversarial Generative Networks), which allows AI to generate images.
 GAN is designed to generate “authentic-looking images” by pitting two AIs against each other: a “counterfeiter” AI that generates images that resemble what it has learned, and a “policeman” AI that determines whether an image is real or a fake generated by the AIs.
 Yuma Kishi received his master’s degree for this “GAN” by researching a method of generating images using random noise filters, which is different from the conventional approach of using matrix operations, called convolution processing.

-Noit also tell us that when she found Yuma’s artwork, she thought this would be perfect to visualise her struggle of self-alienated feeling since I moved to the UK and its healing process: I remember, in the early time I struggled with that my Asian appearance made me feel like I’m not welcomed here in town even though everyone around me was so kind and helpful.
+Noit also tells us that when she found Yuma’s artwork, she thought this would be perfect to visualise her struggle with self-alienated feelings since she moved to the UK and its healing process: I remember, in the early time I struggled with my Asian appearance made me feel like I’m not welcomed here in town even though everyone around me was so kind and helpful.
 But in the end, I now feel more comfortable about it as I realised ‘yes, we are different, but also, we share the same emotions, sensations and even genetic memories too as the same species.